Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Finally, information should be provided to those on the premises about how to minimise risk of exposure to coronavirus on premises.

-There are additional requirements where premises are selling alcohol or allowing alcohol brought to the premises by customers to be consumed there.
-These specific requirements apply in addition to the more general obligation to take “all reasonable measures”.
+There are additional requirements where premises are selling or supplying alcohol for consumption on the premises or allowing alcohol brought to the premises by customers to be consumed there.
+These specific requirements, set out in regulation 17, apply in addition to the more general obligation to take “ reasonable measures”.
 They do not apply where the premises are closed, and they may apply differently depending on whether the premises are allowed to be open in full or only for the purposes of collecting a takeaway.

-Where retail premises are offering goods or service for sale or for hire, including off-sales or take away, the person responsible for the premises must do the following as part of the reasonable measures they put in place.
-These specific requirements apply in addition to the more general obligation to take “all reasonable measures”.
+Where retail premises are offering goods or service for sale or for hire, including off-sales or take away, the person responsible for the premises must, under regulation 17A, do the following as part of the reasonable measures they put in place.
+These specific requirements apply in addition to the more general obligation to take “reasonable measures”.
 They do not apply where the premises are closed, and they may apply differently depending on whether the premises are allowed to be open in full or only for the purposes of sales by “click and collect”.